JoergR75/LLama3-8B-70B-chat-agent/README.md

 ⚙️ Configuration
 - Switch Models
-  In the script (mark and unmark "#" for the model:
+  In the script (mark and unmark "#" for the model):
   - model_id = "VAGOsolutions/Llama-3-SauerkrautLM-8b-Instruct"
   - #model_id = "VAGOsolutions/Llama-3-SauerkrautLM-70b-Instruct"